Ethan Swan • PyCon 2023 • Slides: eswan18.github.io/sklearn-api-deploy-slides

 assert payload["flower_type"] == "setosa"

-• We'll use importlib.resources.open_binary to open it, and decode it with pickle
+/predict endpoint to use our sklearn modelapp/models/iris_regression.pickleimportlib.resources.open_binary to open it, and decode it with pickle# app/main.py

 ...